ChickenProp/pretty-gist/README.md

 really work, so we accept the clutter.

-But essentially, we've decided that one particular config parameter is important enough that every instance takes it (which means every instance *knows* that every instance takes it).
+But essentially, we've decided that one particular config parameter is important enough that every function accepts it (which means every function expects every other function to accept it).
 That feels kinda dirty.
 Is there anything else that ought to be given this treatment?

 Anyway, this works, and it has some things to recommend it.
 It's incredibly simple, a beginner-level Haskell programmer will be able to figure out what's